-A. Ascertain that all unnecessary references to sex, race, religion, disability or national origin have been removed from any and all applications for employment or for enrollment in programs.

-- B. The term "Equal Opportunity Agency" shall be printed on all stationery and applications for employment. - C. Maintain a continuous review of all curriculum and curriculum materials to avoid materials biased as to sex, race, national origin, religion, and/or disability. - D. Disseminate information to all employees that a credit union is available to help meet their financial needs. - E. Maintain an exit interview program to ascertain reasons for and solutions to any existing turnover problems. - F. Provide ample opportunities for employees to discuss individual problems informally outside normal administrative channels to obtain needed advice and counseling with complete confidentiality. - G. Promulgate an administrative memorandum providing a method for the filing of verbal or formal written complaints alleging discrimination and assuring that such complaints will be fully investigated, receive an impartial review, and take appropriate action on the same if warranted. - H. Continue to maintain an active recruitment program in colleges throughout Florida and the southeastern United States having minority graduation rates. - I. Report at least annually to the School Board as to the implementation of this plan and to recommend to the School Board any change in this policy or additions thereto from time to time as he may deem advisable or appropriate.
+- Ascertain that all unnecessary references to race, color, religion, gender, Α. age, marital status, disability, political or religious beliefs, national or ethnic origin, genetic information, sexual orientation, gender identity, or pregnancy have been removed from any and all applications for employment or for enrollment in programs. - B. The term "Equal Opportunity Agency" shall be printed on all stationery and applications for employment. - C. Maintain a continuous review of all curriculum and curriculum materials to avoid materials biased as to race, color, religion, gender, age, marital status, disability, political or religious beliefs, national or ethnic origin, genetic information, sexual orientation, gender identity, or pregnancy. - D. Disseminate information to all employees that a credit union is available to help meet their financial needs. - E. Maintain an exit interview program to ascertain reasons for and solutions to any existing turnover problems. - F. Provide ample opportunities for employees to discuss individual problems informally outside normal administrative channels to obtain needed advice and counseling with complete confidentiality. - G. Promulgate an administrative memorandum providing a method for the filing of verbal or formal written complaints alleging discrimination and assuring that such complaints will be fully investigated, receive an impartial review, and take appropriate action on the same if warranted. - Н. Continue to maintain an active recruitment program in colleges throughout Florida and the southeastern United States having minority graduation rates. - I. Report at least annually to the School Board as to the implementation of this plan and to recommend to the School Board any change in this policy or additions thereto from time to time as he may deem advisable or appropriate.